-- 1. Press Next on the remote and the system will move to the Dorsalis Pedis (DP) site.
-Find the arterial signal using the Doppler probe on the dorsalis pedis artery on top of the foot.
+1. Press Next on the remote and the system will move to the right ankle site.
+It is typical to use the dominant ankle artery, usually found during a standard resting ABI exam.
 Obtain the arterial pressure in the same manner you did on the arm.
-(Hold Inflate until occlusion, release Inflate, press Pressure on Doppler signal return) - 2.
-Press Next and the system will move to the posterior tibial (PT) site.
-Find the Doppler signal on the posterior tibial artery.
-Obtain the arterial pressure.
 (Hold Inflate until occlusion, release Inflate, press Pressure on Doppler signal return)